JasonSimms/linkreach-front/README.md

 - [ ] Provide user specific functionality of my-bitly(my-bitly v2)

+### TODO
+- [x] Build Campaign Table - Heart of the app displays each Campaign and its click history.
+Collapsable Table
+- [ ] Build Link Form - User Input  regarding a link that will be re-used in multiple campaigns.
+- [ ] Build Campaign Form - Let user input info and tags regarding a specific application to generate unique links
+- [ ] Build Campaign Card - Displays Generated Links for Consumption
+- [ ] Build modal editing of existing content
+- [ ] Build Error handling in modal or toast
+- [ ] Add Visualization Graph
+- [ ] Style into a flow w/ Auth add navbar
+- [ ] Add Auth
+- [ ] Add backend or mock SQL

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.